Phyno

-Life and music career
+Early life and music career

 A native of Anambra State, Chibuzor Nelson Azubuike was born and raised in Enugu State.
-His stage name, given to him by one of his secondary school friends, was derived from the word phenomenal.
+His stage moniker came from the word phenomenal, which one of his friends from secondary school gave him.
 Phyno developed an interest in music production during his secondary school days.
 He initially wanted to become a pilot, but was told that he could be a doctor.
-Throughout secondary school, he learned to play the drums and piano.
-He also learned to create his own rendition of every recording he heard.
+He learned to play the drums and piano throughout secondary school and created his own rendition of every recording he heard.
 He studied public administration at the Institute of Management and Technology in Enugu, and started profiting from music during his second year there.
-Phyno told Ifeoma Onoye that Mr Raw is one of the few people he looks up to.
-Phyno started rapping in 2010 and relocated to Lagos to further his music career.
+Phyno told Ifeoma Onoye that Mr Raw was one of the few people he looked up to.
+He started rapping in 2010 and relocated to Lagos to further his music career.

-Phyno started recording his debut studio album No Guts No Glory in 2012.
-The album features guest appearances from Stormrex, Omawumi, Olamide, Efa, P-Square, Timaya, Flavour N'abania, Mr Raw, M.I, Ice Prince and Runtown.
+Phyno started recording his debut studio album, No Guts No Glory, in 2012.
+The album featured guest appearances from Stormrex, Omawumi, Olamide, Efa, P-Square, Timaya, Flavour N'abania, Mr Raw, M.I, Ice Prince and Runtown.
 It was primarily recorded in Igbo and Nigerian Pidgin.
-On 25 September 2012, he released the Olamide-assisted track "Ghost Mode" as the album's lead single.
-The song won Best Collabo at the 2012 The Headies Awards and 2013 Nigeria Entertainment Awards.
-The music video for "Ghost Mode" was released on 7 December 2012.
-It was shot and directed in Lagos by Clarence Peters.
-Sputnet Records released the album's second single "Man of the Year (Obago)" on 23 March 2013.
+The Olamide-assisted track "Ghost Mode" was released on 25 September 2012, as the album's lead single.
+The song won Best Collabo at both The Headies 2012 and 2013 Nigeria Entertainment Awards.
+On 7 December 2012, Phyno released the music video for "Ghost Mode", which was filmed in Lagos by Clarence Peters.
+Sputnet Records released the album's second single, "Man of the Year (Obago)", on 23 March 2013.
 The song won Best Rap Single at the 2013 Headies Awards.